 More great travel quotes

 Travel quotes have a way of expressing sentiments about the travel lifestyle in a way we may not have thought to.
-Not all who wander are lost is a classic travel quote.
+Here are some other quotes about travel that I love to ponder and their backstories:

 “So many people live within unhappy circumstances and yet will not take the initiative to change their situation because they are conditioned to a life of security, conformity, and conservation, all of which may appear to give one peace of mind, but in reality nothing is more damaging to the adventurous spirit within a man than a secure future.
 The very basic core of a man’s living spirit is his passion for adventure.
 The joy of life comes from our encounters with new experiences, and hence there is no greater joy than to have an endlessly changing horizon, for each day to have a new and different sun.”